akononovicius/physRisk-content-repository/articles/2012/wolframs-elementary-automatons.md

 Some the rules are trivial - they either disappear immediately or with some small oscillations dissipate towards some fixed structure.
 But there also are some interesting structures - periodic, chaotic and long lasting complex structures.
-In the table below you can see a list of some of the more interesting rules which we recommend to try using in the applet below.
+In the table bellow you can see a list of some of the more interesting rules which we recommend to try using in the applet bellow.

   Rules                                                                                      |Structure if the input is one on-cell
   -------------------------------------------------------------------------------------------|---------------------------------------